yessine1mallouli/generic-rrweb-recorder/README.md

 Generic-rrweb-recorder is a tool to record the dom of a web page as well as the sound of the microphone.

-The advantage compared to a video?
+The advantage compared to a video?!

 You can copy/paste the text, and the files are extremely light!